What are the Questions to Ask a Hiring Manager?

 A prospective employee should know what is expected of him or her in terms of accomplishments.
 A good starting benchmark is six months.
 It is enough time for the employee to become immersed in their new role.
 Within that time frame, what will the prospective employee be expected to accomplish?

-A question like this gives you a clue you on what type of work ethic and speed are needed – or at least expected – for the position.
+A question like this gives you an indication of what type of work ethic and speed are needed – or at least expected – for the position.
 It also shows the hiring manager your willingness to step up to the challenges of the role.

 3. How is Success Measured?